Wingfield Castle: History

 In 1384 records show that Michael de la Pole, 1st Earl of Suffolk applied for royal licence to crenellate his manor house.
 The need for the old castle had already ceased to exist by this time and kings were not pleased to see such strongholds built, so Wingfield Castle is a cross between a fortress and a standard moated manor house.

 The grandson of Catherine Wingfield, William de la Pole, 1st Duke of Suffolk, married Alice Chaucer, granddaughter of Geoffrey Chaucer, in 1430 and lived at Wingfield Castle, although after William's death, Alice moved to another of his properties, Wallingford Castle.

 Wingfield Castle became a prison several times for Charles, Duke of Orléans (father of Louis XII), who had been captured by the English at the Battle of Agincourt in 1415.
 Despite his family offering money for his release, he remained in captivity for many decades until 1440.
 This was because Henry V forbad his release, due to him being in the line of succession for the French throne and he was deemed too important to have his liberty.

 Wingfield Castle passed out of the ownership of the family in 1533 after the death of Charles Brandon, 1st Duke of Suffolk's third wife, Mary Tudor.
 Brandon later married Katherine Willoughby and it was at this time that Henry VIII wanted the Duke of Suffolk to have his base outside East Anglia, due to tensions with his near neighbour, the Duke of Norfolk.
 Henry suggested Charles make his base in Lincolnshire, where his new wife owned properties.
 With Brandon moving to Lincolnshire, he gave up several of his Suffolk properties, including the old family residence, Wingfield Castle.

+The castle later passed into the hands of Sir Henry Jerningham in 1544.
+He demolished the western part of the castle and built a newer manor house at right angles to the main south wall, which is the only remnant of the original castle that still stands.
+At that time the existing Tudor brick merlons on top of the south curtain wall were added.